varchasgopalaswamy/UniversityOfRochesterPhDThesisTemplate/README.md

-# UniversityOfRochesterPhDThesisTemplate
+# University Of Rochester PhD Thesis Template
-A LaTeX template for a PhD thesis at the University of Rochester
+A LaTeX template for a PhD thesis at the University of Rochester.
+This project is not affiliated in any way with the University of Rochester.
+This template was used to successfuly submit a thesis in 2021, but may not be valid in the future (and I highly doubt I'll ever have to submit another one!).
+Please feel free to open a PR with any modifications to keep this up to date!